liorelisberg/openai-chatbot-app/CONTRIBUTING.md

 1. Create a branch for your feature/fix: `git checkout -b feature/your-feature-name`
 2. Make your changes
-3. Run tests: `npm test`
+3. Ensure your code passes linting: `npm run lint`
-4. Ensure your code passes linting: `npm run lint`
+4. Ensure your code passes type checking: `npm run type-check`
 5. Commit your changes with a descriptive message
 6. Push to your fork: `git push origin feature/your-feature-name`
 7. Create a Pull Request to the main repository